xp44mm/Notebook/Compilers/Finite Automata.md

 Figure 3.58: Rules for computing nullable and firstpos

-Example 3.34 : Of all the nodes in Fig. 3.56 only the star-node is nullable.
+**Example 3.34:** Of all the nodes in Fig. 3.56 only the star-node is nullable.
 We note from the table of Fig. 3.58 that none of the leaves are nullable, because they each correspond to non-ε operands.
 The or-node is not nullable, because neither of its children is.
 The star-node is nullable, because every star-node is nullable.
 Finally, each of the cat-nodes, having at least one non null able child, is not nullable.

 The computation of firstpos and lastpos for each of the nodes is shown in Fig. 3.59, with firstpos(n) to the left of node n, and lastpos(n) to its right.
 Each of the leaves has only itself for firstpos and lastpos, as required by the rule for non-ε leaves in Fig. 3.58.
 For the or-node, we take the union of firstpos at the children and do the same for lastpos.
 The rule for the star-node says that we take the value of firstpos or lastpos at the one child of that node.